 Allowing the whole person to be immersed in that environment is even more potent.
 For example, being naked, alone, in a forest is a truly enriching experience and something I do often.

-Many wellness practitioners extoll the benefits of activities like forest bathing as a powerful way to connect with nature.
+For example, activities like forest bathing are a powerful way to connect with nature.
 Being in a forest, surrounded by huge trees and benefitting from the quiet and air enriched with natural chemicals (phytoncides – volatile organic compounds emitted by trees) and pleasant smells can be profoundly calming.
-The allure of forest bathing lies in its ability to reduce stress and anxiety.
-The forest environment has been linked to boosting the immune system and improving mood by creating a serene atmosphere that promotes relaxation and mental clarity.
+For me, the benefits of forest bathing are mainly about its ability to reduce stress and improve my mental clarity and mood.
+The forest environment has also been linked to boosting the immune system and reducing anxiety by creating a serene atmosphere that promotes relaxation and mental clarity.

 As well as the physical benefits of nudity in nature (vitamin D synthesis, improved thermal regulation and increased physical activity), academic research into the effects of naturism suggests that there are many psychological benefits.
 The most sophisticated psychological benefit arises through something called a serial mediational pathway.